 Back Breakers?
 While Packing boxes and totes, periodically stop, lift the box/bucket to ensure that you're not overstuffing it with too much weight.
 Just because it fits doesn't mean it should ship.
 You don't want to cause a back injury by the time you move 1 or 2 boxes when you arrive at your new home or apartment.

-Leave drawers and cupboard doors Open as you empty them and get them packed to alleviate any concerns that you forgot to pack something.
+Leave drawers and cupboard doors Open as you

 Check out these other helpful articles on Moving: